spidasoftware/schema/doc/apis/analysisAPI.md

 ### Validating Jobs

 You can also just validate jobs without adding them to the queue.
-This can be a helpful tool during development and/or debugging.
+This is not required but can be a helpful tool during development and/or debugging.

 #### URL